Kunals0612/System-Design/README.md

   - Each shard reads and writes its own data.
   - Many NoSQL databases offer auto-sharding.
   - Failure of one shard doesn’t effect the data processing of other shards.

+## **Benefits of Sharding:**
+- **Improved Scalability:** Sharding allows the system to scale horizontally by adding more servers or nodes as the data grows.
+This improves the system’s capacity to handle large volumes of data and requests.
+- **Increased Performance:** Sharding distributes the data across multiple servers or nodes, which improves the system’s performance by reducing the load on each server or node.
+This results in faster response times and better throughput.
+- **Fault Tolerance:** Sharding provides a degree of fault tolerance as the system can continue to function even if one or more servers or nodes fail.
+This is because the data is replicated across multiple servers or nodes, and if one        fails, the others can continue to serve the requests.
+- **Reduced Costs:** Sharding allows the system to scale horizontally, which can be more cost-effective than scaling vertically by upgrading hardware.
+This is because horizontal scaling can be done using commodity hardware, which is          typically less expensive than high-end servers.